mattjmoran/resume/pages/checklist.md

   1. Titles, locations, dates, etc.
   1. Bullet points
 - Sort experiences in reverse chronological order
-- Use a consistent date format ("MMM YYYY", e.g. "Mar 2025")
+- Use a consistent date format (`MMM YYYY`, e.g., "Mar 2025")
-- One page is recommended for conciseness and focus, not as a strict rule;
+- Aim for one page for conciseness and focus, though this is not a strict rule
-  unfocused multi-page resumes may suggest poor judgment in prioritization
+- Avoid unfocused multi-page resumes, as they may suggest poor judgment in prioritization
 - Avoid white/empty space
 - Keep the margins thin (~0.5")
 - Don't use headers or footers; reduce margins instead
-- Formatting should be coherent and consistent
+- Ensure formatting is coherent and consistent
 - Only use black and white

 ## Applicant Tracking System (ATS)